ministryofjustice/Claim-for-Crown-Court-Defence/docs/thinkst_canary.md

 ## Canarytoken Factory

-To facilitate the automation of Canary token creation without requiring the use of the main auth token a factory auth token can be used, which is a limit use key that can only be used to create other tokens.
+To facilitate the automation of Canary token creation without requiring the use of the main auth token a factory auth token can be used, which is a limited use key that can only be used to create other tokens.

 An existing factory auth token can be used with;